Classification of Self-Dual Vertex Operator Superalgebras of Central Charge at Most 24: Classification

 Suppose that this edge exists.
 Then we know from \autoref{sec:orbcomp} that it must be realised by an automorphism $g$ of order~$2$ of the Schellekens \voa{} $V$ with $V_1\cong A_{1,2}^{16}$ (called B17 in \cite{Hoe17}) satisfying $V_1\cong A_{1,4}^8$.
 The \voa{} $V$ belongs to family~B in \autoref{table:11}, i.e.\ its Heisenberg commutant is of type~B or equivalently its associated lattice $L$ is in the genus $\gBB$.
-The restriction of $g$ to $V_L$ is of the form $\hat\nu$ where $\nu\in\Out(V)\leq\O(L)_{\{\Delta\}}$ has Frame shape $2^8$ and satisfies $\det(L^\nu)/\det(L)=4$.\footnote{There is also a conjugacy class $\nu\in\Out(V)\leq\O(L)_{\{\Delta\}}$ with Frame shape $2^8$ and $\det(L^\nu)/\det(L)=1$.
-Its standard lift $\hat\nu\in\Aut(V_L)$ lifts to an automorphism $g$ of $V$ of order~$2$ and type~$0$ whose corresponding (correct) \svoa{} is the one with commutant of type~N (see \autoref{table:generaIII}).} By slightly generalising the above arguments (and those in \autoref{prop:asslatouter}), we can argue that if this lattice automorphism $\nu$ is also realised on other lattices $\tilde{L}$ in the same genus $\gBB$, now called $\tilde\nu\in\O(\tilde{L})$, then $\hat{\tilde\nu}\in\Aut(V_{\tilde{L}})$ also extends to an automorphism $\tilde{g}$ of order~$2$ and type~$0$ of the self-dual \voa{} $\tilde{V}$ in family~B whose associated lattice is $\tilde{L}$, realising an edge of type~III.
-Such lattice automorphisms exist on the associated lattices of the Schellekens \voa{}s B11, B15, B16 and B17 (cf.\ \autoref{table:orbifoldB}), but for the former three we excluded in \autoref{sec:orbcomp} that an edge of Type~III exists.
+The restriction of $g$ to $V_L$ is of the form $\hat\nu$ where $\nu\in\Out(V)\leq\O(L)_{\{\Delta\}}$ has Frame shape $2^8$ and satisfies $\det(L^\nu)/\det(L)=4$.\footnotemark{} Analogously to the above arguments (and those in \autoref{prop:asslatouter}), we can argue that if this lattice automorphism $\nu$ is also realised on other lattices $\tilde{L}$ in the same genus $\gBB$, now called $\tilde\nu\in\O(\tilde{L})$, then $\hat{\tilde\nu}\in\Aut(V_{\tilde{L}})$ also extends to an automorphism $\tilde{g}$ of order~$2$ and type~$0$ of the self-dual \voa{} $\tilde{V}$ in family~B whose associated lattice is $\tilde{L}$, realising an edge of glueing type~III.
+Such lattice automorphisms exist on the associated lattices of the Schellekens \voa{}s B11, B15, B16 and B17 (cf.~\autoref{table:orbifoldB}), but for the former three we excluded in \autoref{sec:orbcomp} that an edge of type~$\Xi$ exists.
 Hence, the considered potential edge incident with the Schellekens \voa{} B17 did not exist to begin with.

-This shows that the potential edge with Heisenberg commutant $U$ having representation category $\mathcal{C}(2_{\II}^{+6}4_{\II}^{+4})$ and central charge~$16$ cannot exist. \end{proof}
+This shows that the potential edge with Heisenberg commutant of $U$ having representation category $\mathcal{C}(2_{\II}^{+6}4_{\II}^{+4})$ and central charge~$16$ cannot exist. \end{proof}

-In \autoref{table:orbifoldB}, to illustrate the last argument in the proof of \autoref{thm:commconway} we list all the $\Z_2$-orbifold constructions of type~III incident with the Schellekens \voa{}s with Heisenberg commutant of type~B. Here, we already omitted the spurious edges, which are removed in \autoref{sec:extcomp} below.
-Analogous tables could be drawn for all families admitting edges of type~III (cf.\ \autoref{table:generaIII}).
+In \autoref{table:orbifoldB}, to illustrate the last argument in the proof of \autoref{thm:commconway}, we list all the $\Z_2$-orbifold constructions of type~III incident with the Schellekens \voa{}s with Heisenberg commutant of type~B. Here, we already omitted the spurious edges, which are removed in \autoref{sec:extcomp} below.
+Analogous tables could be drawn for all families admitting edges of type~III (cf.\ \autoref{table:genera}).